by Garrick Dee

 Picking the right brand is important

-Women’s personal care is one of the few areas where selecting a good brand is important.
+Women’s personal care is one of the few areas where selecting a good brand is essential.

 You’ll be using this product on the most sensitive areas and using an inferior product isn’t a good idea.